charitarthchugh/ucsas_intro_python/index.md

 - As a language, it is easy to understand because there is an emphasis on readability.
 - The ecosystem of libraries and tools is awesome, which makes finding niche packages a breeze.
   - If you are not able to find anything that suits your needs, it is fairly easy to create a python package of your own as well.
+- The only place where Python is potentially not used is when speed is critical.

 ---

 # Prerequisites:

-A device with Internet access, preferably a laptop
+A device with Internet access, preferably a laptop.

 <!-- ### Getting set up: